Werner-Staeblein/Project-2-modified-resubmit/README.md

 # Structure

-The website provides instructions for the quiz on the opening page and allows user to press the button "Start JS Quiz" for the quiz.
+The website provides instructions for the quiz on the opening page and allows a user to press the button "Start JS Quiz" for the quiz.

-Once the quiz is started with start button, the user receives a sequence of ten questions related to Javscript.
+Once the quiz is started with the "Start JS Quiz" button, the user receives a sequence of ten questions related to Javascript.

-The 10 questions are randomly drawn from a catalogue of quiz questions to ensure that each quiz round provides different set of questions.
+The ten questions are randomly drawn from a catalog of quiz questions to ensure each quiz round provides a different set of questions.

-Once the quiz is completed with 10 questions answered, the user is automatically shown the results page including the score of correct answers.

-The user has the option to either

-- (i) see the correct answers for those questions where the user incorrectly answered a quiz question or
-- (ii) restart the quiz

-<span style="color: red; font-weight: bold;">Better describe the immediate user feedback with colors and audio and counter of right/wrong answers</span>
+During any given trivia round, the user receives immediate feedback on four dimensions:

+(i) First, a change of color of the radio button for the answer chosen by the user.
+(ii) Second, highlight the correct answer in green and, if the user clicks a wrong answer, the user is shown in red color that the chosen answer was wrong while the correct answer is shown in green color.
+(iii) Third, the user receives continuous feedback on the number of correct answers already made versus the incorrect answers made during the quiz round.
+(iv) Fourth, the user is provided immediate feedback by changing the "Submit" button "NextQuestion" button once an answer is submitted.
+The change of name of the button happens simultaneously with the immediate feedback provided with green/red colors for the answer provided by the user.
-If user decides to see the correct answers for quiz questions answered incorrectly, the user still maintains the option to restart the quiz again.
+(v) Fifth, upon user choice, the user can see all answers clicked during the trivia round split by correct and wrong answers provided by the user supplemented with the respective correct answer to each quiz question.

-Regardless of the user option to restart the quiz at the end of the quiz with the retry-Button, the user can always start a new quiz round by clicking on the JS logo.

-After opening a quiz with the start button, the user can decide to restart the quiz by clicking on the logo on the top left of the website.
+After opening a quiz with the 'Start JS Quiz' button, the user can decide to restart the quiz by clicking on the logo on the top left of the website.
 This will take the user back to the start of the quiz.

-User does not have to finish a quiz round to be able to start a new quiz round.
-There is no score, however,  shown when user starts a new quiz round while the round was not completed with 10 questions answered.

-Interim points achieved for discontinued quiz rounds are not stored.
+When the user decides to click the JS logo to start a new quiz round, the scoring of results starts again at zero and no interim points achieved for discontinued quiz rounds are stored.

+In addition to the functionality of the JS logo, the user can restart a new quiz round at the end of the quiz by clicking the "Retry" button.

 ### Opening Page | Instructions page